fredfeng0326/ff-manus/README.md

+# FF Manus

+FF Manus is a multi-agent project built with OpenAI JDK, with FastAPI as the backend framework.
+This repository contains the API service and infrastructure setup for storage, migrations, and testing.

-# Database Setup with Docker
+## Database Setup with Docker

 This project uses PostgreSQL and Redis.
 You can create both services with Docker using the commands below.